KaviHShah/Intro-to-Python/materials/12-numpy-array-and-pandas-dataframes-wa.md

 Find the number of non-overlapping matching sequences on sequence1 where there are more than 5 bases matching sequence2 in a row.

-Find the number of independent matching sequences where there are more than 5 bases matching in a row. i.e. if seq1(i) = seq2(j) and seq1(i+1) = seq2(j+1) then it is part of the same matching sequence.
+Find the number of independent matching sequences where there are more than 10 bases matching in a row.
+What about more than 20? i.e. if seq1(i) = seq2(j) and seq1(i+1) = seq2(j+1) then it is part of the same matching sequence.
 Please ask if this is unclear.

 ::: {.callout-answer}